 Newer golfers will often get by just using a pitching wedge and sand wedge.
 As they improve and hit the ball further and more consistently, a gap wedge can be great to fill the gap in distance between the two wedges mentioned above.

-Above-average and highly skilled golfers also usually like to play a lob wedge.
+Above-average and highly skilled golfers also usually like to play a lob wedge, the golf club designed for the highest launch angle of the ball.
 Less experienced golfers typically struggle to play a lob wedge around the green and closer to full shots, but nearly all golfers can benefit from the increased loft out of bunkers.